LucaSainteCroix/teaching-resources/Ressources/MLOps/mlops-zoomcamp/cohorts/2024/03-orchestration/homework.md

 > Note: typically we do last two steps in one code block.

 ## Question 7.
+(Bonus) Plot Metrics

+Modify your code so that it calculates MAE, MSE, and RMSE metrics and logs them to mlflow.

+Fetch the logged metrics from MLFlow and plot them in a chart in your pipeline's dashboard.

-Push your solution to GitHub
+## Push your solution to GitHub

 Push your whole directory (the one parent to the docker-compose.yaml) to GitHub.